Ecton, Staffordshire

-Copper and lead mining at Ecton Hill
+Ore mining at Ecton Hill

 The village is overlooked by Ecton Hill, which has probably been mined for copper and lead since the sixteenth century.
 It was leased by the owner the Duke of Devonshire until, in 1760, the fourth duke decided to work it on his own account.
 Within fifty years, it became the richest individual copper mine in England producing over sixty thousands tons of ore.

 Until 1769, when the fifth Duke, William Cavendish, opened his own works at nearby Whiston in the Churnet Valley, the ore was carried to Denby by packhorse for smelting.
 Much of the copper was used for making brass, but over three hundred tons was supplied to the Navy to protect the hulls of its ships against boring worms, after being rolled at the works of Thomas Evans in Derby.

 By 1790, the mine was employing 400 men, women and children and producing 4,000 tons a year.
 By 1800, the ore had almost been worked out and the Duke relinquished his interest, with the mine finally closing in 1891.
 The Duke's profits had been almost a third of a million pounds and enabled him, so it is said, to build The Crescent at Buxton.

 Lead was smelted on the spot and sent initially to Derby by packhorse, but later by the Cromford Canal en route for the lead market at Hull.

 Arthur Ratcliffe MP built a house, modelled on a medieval castle, complete with battlements, next to the former lead mine in 1932.

 Railway station

 Ecton was once served by a railway station, which was opened by the Leek and Manifold Valley Light Railway on 27 June 1904; it was operated entirely by the North Staffordshire Railway.

-The line was closed in 1934 and, since 1937, the route has been a foot and cycle path called the Manifold Way.
+The line was closed in 1934 and, since 1937, the route has been reused as the Manifold Way for pedestrians and cyclists.